MicrosoftDocs/biztalk-docs/his/core/application-integration-3270designer-2.md

 ## What is the 3270 Design Tool

-The 3270 Desig tool is a desktop application used to define metadata used by the IBM 3270 Connector for Azure Logic Apps to navigate and interact with your 3270 applications.
+The 3270 Design Tool is a desktop application used to define metadata used by the IBM 3270 Connector for Azure Logic Apps to navigate and interact with your 3270 applications.

 :::image type="content" source="media/la-3dtdesigner-main-view1.png" alt-text="HIS Designer for Logic Apps":::